pinobatch/pently/docs/usage.md

 License
 -------
-The Pently audio engine and its manual is distributed under the zlib License, a non-copyleft free software license:
+The Pently audio engine and its manual are distributed under the zlib License, a non-copyleft free software license:

 > Copyright 2010-2017 Damian Yerrick